Coronavirus digest: US to reopen Canada land border from November | DW | 13.10.2021

 Panama has approved a booster dose of BioNTech-Pfizer's vaccine for those who are deemed high-risk, such as healthcare workers, bedridden patients, nursing home residents and people aged over 55, health officials said.

-Australia's New South Wales could ease more restrictions in Sydney, a week earlier than planned on October 18, as the state is likely set to meet its 80% vaccination target, the government said on Wednesday.
-The state is expected to hit the mark over the weekend, beating expectatins.
+Australia's New South Wales could ease more restrictions in Sydney, a week earlier than planned on October 18, as the state is likely to meet its 80% vaccination target, the government said on Wednesday.
+Australia's most populous state is expected to hit the mark over the weekend, beating expectations.

 "If we hit 80%, we've always said it will be the Monday following," state Premier Dominic Perrottet told ABC Radio.
 "We will have this discussion with our team on Thursday and we will make a decision to be announced on Friday."